renatoathaydes/osgi-run/README.md

   configSettings = 'equinox'
   programArgs = '-console'
   osgiMain = "org.eclipse.osgi:org.eclipse.osgi:$equinoxVersion"
-  bundles = [] // do not use the Gogo bundles, older Equinox has its own console }
+  bundles = [] // do not use the default bundles, older Equinox has its own console }
 ```